-responsibility is to provide quality training to Malaysians.
+Under the Ministry of Education (MOE), the Malaysian government's primary responsibility is to provide quality training to Malaysians.
 Malaysian education starts with pre-school and continues through post-secondary education.
 The government's view is that Malaysia should be a center of excellence in education.
-According to MOE pustaka upstedumy and post-secondary education.
-According to MOE sources, the government funds nearly all primary and secondary education (i.e., 90% or more) and 60% of all tertiary education (Ministry of Higher Education, 2009).
+According to MOE portice upper education was sources, the government funds nearly all primary and secondary education (i.e., 90% or more) and 60% of all tertiary education (Ministry of Higher Education, 2009).
 In the past decade, Malaysia has witnessed sweeping changes and transformations in its education system.
 Until the British colonized the region, informal education was used to provide individuals with essential life skills.
 Even during the British colonial period, there was no educational policy to ensure critical education in the nineteenth century.
 Several different vernacular schools were established to meet the needs of specific ethnic groups, such as Malays, Chinese, and Indians.

-Under the Ministry of Education (MOE), the Malaysian government's primary the country would be developed by 2020.
+The government was able to use education to promote unity and nation-building through standard curricula and curricula.
+The national teaching philosophy was published in 1989 and was later included in Malaysia's 2020 Vision, which stated that the country would be developed by 2020.
 In December 2012, the Ministry of Education (MOE) unveiled a new National Education Blueprint (NEB), intending to help meet Vision 2020 objectives and better prepare students for the demands of the twenty-first century.
 Besides, the MOE has transformed the current higher education system into a new system that will meet a national building's demands with a 2020 vision and nine key challenges.
 Moreover, the government has established strategies and plans to support the expansion of change and excellence in the face of global competition at colleges and universities (HEIs).
 These plans seek to ensure Southeast Asian countries have world-class universities and serve as a significant higher education hub (Ministry of Higher Education, 2007).